 Credit Scoring

-Credit scores only assess the information in your credit profile.
-They don't consider your income, savings, down payment amount, or personal factors like gender, race, national origin or marital status.
+Credit scores only take into account the information contained in your credit reports.
+They do not take into account your income, savings, amount of down payment, or demographic factors like gender, ethnicity, nationality or marital status.
 These scores were invented specifically for this reason.
-Credit scoring was developed as a way to consider only that which was relevant to a borrower's willingness to repay a loan.
+Credit scoring was envisioned as a way to assess willingness to repay the loan without considering other demographic factors.

-Your current debt load, past late payments, length of your credit history, and other factors are considered.
-Your score considers both positive and negative information in your credit report.
-Late payments count against your score, but a consistent record of paying on time will improve it.
+Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scores.
+Your score is calculated wtih positive and negative items in your credit report.
+Late payments count against your score, but a consistent record of paying on time will raise it.

-Your credit report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is enough information in your report to assign a score.
-If you don't meet the minimum criteria for getting a score, you might need to establish your credit history before you apply for a mortgage loan.
+Your credit report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is sufficient information in your credit to generate a score.
+Some borrowers don't have a long enough credit history to get a credit score.
+They should build up credit history before they apply for a loan.

 At Southwest Funding #841